ScottLogic/blog/_posts/2025-10-24-testing-open-source-llms.md

 - **Seemingly correct:** Plausible claims that appeared accurate
 - **Incorrect:** Demonstrably false or misleading information

 This manual approach was time-consuming and subjective.
 In the spirit of the project, we chose an automated response using GPT-5.
-We gave Microsoft Copilot both the ESG document and the greenwashing report, using the same prompt (bellow).
+We gave Microsoft Copilot both the ESG document and the greenwashing report, using the same prompt (below).
 This enabled us to get the same classifications as the manual process, but much faster.

 <details>
 <summary>Click to expand the evaluation prompt used for automated fact-checking</summary>